 Formation

 The composition of the SEG may be up to four WG members that are recognized as being competent and available to review the documents describing the security components of the specific 802.15 standard and up to the final specification.
 The SEG will pay special attention to aspects of cipher suite additions.
-The members of the SEG shall be appointed by the WG chair, subject to affirmation by the WG.
-Changes to each SEG membership shall be made by the WG chair subject to affirmation by the WG.
+The members of the SEG shall be appointed by the WG Chair, subject to affirmation by the WG.
+Changes to each SEG membership shall be made by the WG Chair subject to affirmation by the WG.

 Process for Cipher review